ibm-cloud-docs/log-analysis/tutorial/kube_reset_ingestion.md

     ```
     {: codeblock}

-    You should not see any LogDNA pods.
+    You should not see any logging pods.

 ## Step 3: Configure your Kubernetes cluster with the new ingestion key
 {: #kube_reset_step3}
+{: step}

-To configure your Kubernetes cluster in the `us-south` region to forward logs to your LogDNA instance, complete the following steps from the command line:
+To configure your Kubernetes cluster in the `us-south` region to forward logs to your logging instance, complete the following steps from the command line:

 1. Open a terminal.
 Then, log in to the {{site.data.keyword.cloud_notm}}.
 Run the following command and follow the prompts: